schnaser/rummy/README.md

 #### Wild Cards

 Suppose Player 2 draws a 2♠.
-She cannot play the 2♠ on its own off of Player 1's A♣ A♥ A♦.
+She cannot play the 2♠ on its own off of Player 1's A♣ A♡ A♢.
 She must append the wild card to one of her own melds.

 #### Rummy